Giants vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have won four of the 11 games they were favored on the moneyline this season (36.4%).
+- The Giants have been the moneyline favorite 12 total times this season.
+They've gone 4-8 in those games.

-- San Francisco has played as moneyline favorites of -225 or shorter in just one game this season, which it lost.
+- San Francisco has not played a game this season with moneyline odds of -250 or shorter.

-- Based on this game's moneyline, the Giants have an implied win probability of 69.2%.
+- The Giants have an implied moneyline win probability of 71.4% in this game.

-- The Giants have not had a spread set for a contest this season.
+- The Giants have not had a spread set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.